 - Unusual noises, such as gunshots, screaming and/or anything suggestive of foul play, danger or illegal activity.
-Call 911 immediately. - Open or broken doors/windows, which could signify a possible burglary in progress or the scene of a completed crime. - Person(s) sitting in a parked car for an extended time. - A vehicle driving slowly in the parking lot at night with its lights off.
+Call 911 immediately. - Open or broken doors/windows, which could signify a possible burglary in progress or the scene of a completed crime.
+Leave to safety and call 911 - Person(s) sitting in a parked car for an extended time. - A vehicle driving slowly in the parking lot at night with its lights off.